-When “Suits” returns for a third season this week, Donna Paulsen will have her hands full as a result of the contentious merger between Pearson Hardman and a British law firm.
+When “Suits” returns for a third season this week, Donna Paulsen (played by Greenwich native Sarah Rafferty) will have her hands full as a result of the contentious merger between Pearson Hardman and a British law firm.

 Paulsen’s biggest conundrum involves the arrival of “British Harvey” — a development that raises questions about her relationship with her boss and longtime confidant, Harvey Specter.

-“This influx of Brits make things complicated on every level,” said Sarah Rafferty, a Greenwich native who plays the sharp-tongued, level-headed Donna on “Suits.”
+“This influx of Brits make things complicated on every level,” said Rafferty, who plays the sharp-tongued, level-headed Donna on “Suits.”
 “What’s most interesting for Donna is the . . . entrance of ‘British Harvey,’ which forces Donna and the real Harvey to address some important aspects of their relationship.”

 Perhaps their friendship is at stake, or maybe, a long-rumored romance is in the works.
 Fans of “Suits” can tune in and find out when the season premier of USA Network’s popular legal drama airs on Tuesday, July 16 at 10 p.m.